 Note that we said the state legislation authorizes municipalities to exempt your solar power system from property taxes.
 The law does not require that municipalities do so.
 Be sure to ask the expert installer we partner you with about whether or not your town offers such an exemption.

 Virginia has all the right pieces in place for strong statewide solar policy – good net metering, standardized interconnection, and even the framework of an RPS.
-Unfortunately the RPS’s current voluntary nature is preventing that potentially strong foundation for spurring any meaningful incentives for residential solar power.
-With above average first-year costs and below average payback time frames, Virginia comes in at a sub-par “D” in our ratings.
+Unfortunately the RPS’s current voluntary nature is preventing that potentially strong foundation from spurring any meaningful incentives for residential solar power.
+With above average first-year costs and below average payback time frames, Virginia comes in at a dismal “F” in our ratings.